pablorm296/IAT-PRODER/README.md

 ## Deployment and Configuration Instructions :package:

 First of all, if you're deploying this IAT on a remote server, make sure that you have ssh access to it and that your user is in the _sudoers_ group.
 You can deploy the IAT using [Docker](https://www.docker.com/) (recommended) or by directly installing it on your server (only advanced users).
-Please, keep it mind that **this application was designed to be deployed in GNU/Linux systems**.
-We have not tested it on Windows Servers.

 ### Deploy with Docker :whale: